 Ahimsa states that all living beings have the spark of the divine spiritual energy; therefore, to hurt another being is to hurt oneself.

-The Australian sustainable fashion brand Ahimsa is a luxury accessories label, dedicated to products made from sustainable materials with no harm to other living beings and we recommend their products with great pleasure.
+The Sustainable Australian fashion brand Ahimsa is a luxury accessories label, dedicated to products made from sustainable materials with no harm to other living beings and we recommend their products with great pleasure.

 Here’s another beautiful choice for a suggestive name.
 The choice for the name draws inspiration from the Sanskrit word ‘nagnatA’.